GeorgeLei1910/portfolio-react/DATABASE.md

 # Database Setup Guide

-This portfolio application now uses PostgreSQL as the database backend.
+This portfolio application now uses SQLite3 as the database backend.
 All data is dynamically loaded from the database instead of being hardcoded in the React components.

 ## Architecture

 - **Frontend**: React app (port 3000)
 - **Backend**: Node.js/Express API (port 5000)
-- **Database**: PostgreSQL (port 5432)
+- **Database**: SQLite3 (port 1432)

 ## Quick Start